-The absolute sphere of human has so two parts:
+The absolute sphere of a human person has two parts:

 1st The mentioned individual choice/ attitude of the Absolute,

-2nd The absolute attributes given to the human by God such as first-rate freedom, personal integrity, the right of self-determination, absolute identity and dignity.
+2nd The absolute attributes which are given to the human person by God such as first-rate freedom, personal integrity, the right to self-determination, absolute identity and dignity.

-The world gives a person just something Relative, and therefore only a primarily manipulable, suppressible, fragile and ephemeral existence - in my opinion that is a situation which causes mental disorders.
-So the human is only completely absolute in its choice/ attitude of the actual Absolute.
-That means that human is never completely absolute, nor absolutely it itself, nor totally identical with itself, nor completely real or true, nor totally consistent, nor absolutely unconditional or primarily, nor fully independent, and so on (except 1st).
-Instead, the human is always somewhat paradoxical or senseless, a little strange, split, chaotic, fixed, crazy, extreme, uncertain, pseudoautonomous etc.
+The world gives a person just something Relative, and therefore only an ephemeral existence which can be manipulated and suppressed - in my opinion, that is a situation which causes mental disorders.
+So the human person is only completely absolute in his choice/ attitude of the actual Absolute.
+That means that a human person is never completely absolute, nor absolutely himself, nor totally identical with himself, nor completely real or true, nor totally consistent, nor absolutely unconditional, nor fully independent, and so on (except 1st).
+Instead, the human person is always somewhat paradoxical or senseless, a little strange, split, chaotic, fixated, crazy, extreme, uncertain, pseudo-autonomous etc.

 What does the human need?

-that the human needs a lot, especially love and food.
-But what
+that the human person needs a large number, especially love and

-is more important?
-I believe, that love is more important for a
+food.
+But what is more important?
+I believe that love is more

-person than food.
-People have a great longing for love.
-Earthly,
+important for a person than food.
+People have a great longing

-commanded women to take care of orphan children without talking
+take care of orphaned children without talking to them.
+The

-to them.
-The children received anything, but no love.
-They died
+children received anything but no love.
+They died sadly.
+And

-bitterly.
-And there are still a lot of people nowadays that are
+there are still a large number of people nowadays that are

 experiencing the same dilemma.
 They have everything that they